patrickfav/uber-adb-tools/README.md

                                                 services with 'adb shell dumpsys list'
        --force                                  If this flag is set all matched apps will be installed/uninstalled without any further warning.
 Otherwise a user input is necessary.
+       --force-stop <package filter>            Will stop the process of given packages.
+Argument is the filter string that has to be a package name or part of it containing wildcards '*'.
+                                                Can be multiple filter Strings space separated.
+Example: 'com.android.*' or 'com.android.* com.google.*'.
        --grant                                  Only for install: will grant all permissions set in the apk automatically.
     -h,--help                                   Prints docs